nikos230/Burned-Area-Statictics-Calculation/README.md

 # Burned Area Statistics
+A Python script to calculate percentage of polygons inside a Bunred Area polygon, like percentage of NATURA2000 within the bunrned area or Land Use or ecosystems etc...
+Generates csv files with the statictics and cliped shapefiles inside the bunred area and auto reprojects all shapefiles to bunred area CRS.

 ## Features
 - Calculate Stats for a given Burned Area Shapefile(s) and given shapefiles within the burned area (NATURA2000, Previous Burned Areas, Land Use/ Land Cover etc...)